nbonfils/fixed-probe/README.md

 ### Circuits hook up

-Here will be presented the hook up of the different components separatly.
+Here will be presented the hook up of the different components separately.

 Depending on the _Raspberry Pi_ model there are more or less pins, but the layout of the pins are the same for the pins we are going to use.
 Here is the layout :